-Your overall degree classification is calculated two ways, with your year abroad, and without your year abroad mark lowers your degree classification, you'll be awarded the higher classification, but the numerical mark will stay the same.
+Your overall degree classification is calculated in two ways, with your year abroad, and without your year abroad.
+If your year abroad mark lowers your degree classification, you'll be awarded the higher classification, but the numerical mark will stay the same.
 Your year abroad will count towards 20% of your final degree mark.